B2B Professionals Shaking Hands

 Nurturing leads takes several different forms, but basically, any exposure of your brand to the lead counts.

 The classic example of nurturing is B2B email nurture.
-Sophisticated email workflows over a longer period of time, introducing your lead to the brand and sharing your useful content, are very effective, and have lots of options for personalization, as well as automation.
+Think sophisticated email workflows over a longer period of time, introducing your lead to the brand and sharing your useful content.
+Email lead nurturing is very effective.
+Plus, you have lots of options for personalization, as well as lead nurturing marketing automation.

 Depending on how valuable the prospect is, you can take a 1-1 approach, such as inviting them to an event – a webinar, or a round table, for example.
-Or you can send them a relevant piece of content directly, e.g. an ungated asset.
+Or you can send them a relevant piece of content directly, such as an ungated asset.

-You can also incorporate lead nurturing into your 3rd party lead gen: a Nurture Track lead generation campaign lets you outsource it to your lead generation agency.
+You can also incorporate a lead nurturing workflow into your 3rd party lead gen. As an example, a Nurture Track lead generation campaign with Headley Media lets you outsource some of your lead nurturing strategy to us, your specialist lead generation agency.

 Step 1: Remember, speed is of the essence.